Skip to content

 You must not use a hand-held mobile phone while your vehicle is moving or is stationary in traffic (for example, at traffic lights).
 You may, however, use a hand-held mobile phone while your vehicle is parked.

-- If the phone is being used via blue tooth, a headset or earphones without touching, holding or resting the phone on any part of their body (including their lap), the driver may touch the earpiece or headphone to operate the phone (the phone may be located anywhere in the vehicle, including the driver's pocket or pouch they are wearing).
+• If the phone is being used via blue tooth, a headset or earphones without touching, holding or resting the phone on any part of their body (including their lap), the driver may touch the earpiece or headphone to operate the phone (the phone may be located anywhere in the vehicle, including the driver's pocket or pouch they are wearing).
+Drivers must ensure phones do not rest on or touch their body while driving, regardless of use.

 This does not apply to a driver's aid, such as vehicle system equipment, dispatch system, ticket issuing machine, navigational system, rear view screen, or closed circuit security camera.